Pesto di Basilico

 3. If you don't plan to use the pesto immediately, you may refrigerate it or freeze it at this point.
 Though I make multiple batches in one harvest day, I process and store the pesto in batch-sized portions so I later know how much cheese to add.

-4. When you do use it, stir in cheeses and then soft butter.
-(I actually never use the optional butter.
-And sometimes, when I’m trying to have the occasional vegan meal, I don’t even add the cheese.)
+4. When you do use it, stir in cheeses and then the optional soft butter.
+I actually never use the optional butter.
+And sometimes, when I’m trying to have the occasional vegan meal, I don’t even add the cheese.

 5. To serve with pasta, boil macaroni according to the directions on the package.
 Reserve a little cooking water before draining.
 Add pesto incrementally to cooked pasta to your taste.
 You will use only part of the above recipe for a pound of pasta.
 Mix in a little of the reserved cooking water to emulsify the sauce.